yjs/yjs/README.md

 <a href="https://docs.velt.dev/realtime-collaboration/crdt/overview">
 Velt
 </a>
 provides a fully managed Yjs backend with realtime WebSocket sync and persistent storage—no server setup required.
 Includes offline support with automatic reconnection, version history, end-to-end custom encryption.
-It also features Yjs webhook events, REST API to read and update Yjs documents, and a browser DevTools extension.
+Additionally it also provides Yjs webhook events, REST API to read and update Yjs documents, and a browser DevTools extension.
   </dd>
   <dt><a href="https://github.com/ueberdosis/hocuspocus">Hocuspocus</a> ⭐</dt>
   <dd>